A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Introduction

 \subsection{Acknowledgments}

-The author thanks Prof. Tara Brendle for the guidance, encouragement and advice she has given him.
-The author also thanks Dr. Brendan Owens, Dr. Vaibhav Gadre, and Prof. Dan Margalit for useful discussions and feedback.
+The author thanks Tara Brendle for the guidance, encouragement, and advice she has given him, and thanks Benson Farb, Andy Wand, Brendan Owens, Vaibhav Gadre, and Dan Margalit for useful discussions and feedback.